computersarecool/willynolan.com/_posts/research/2017-04-05-pyramid-blending.md

             width: 208
             height: 417

-    - p : 'The Gaussian pyramid can be used to create a high-pass filtered version of the image called a Laplacian pyramid.
+    - p : 'The Gaussian pyramid can be used to create a high-pass filtered version of the image known as a "Laplacian pyramid".
 The formula for a Laplacian pyramid at a level $i$ is given as:'

     - p: '$$ \begin{aligned}